 These tricks are wrapped up in phishing emails, stolen credentials, social media scams, Business Email Compromise (BEC) scams, and so on.
 Accidental Breaches are also a common form of data exposure.
 Whether accidental or deliberate, both cause an organisation embarrassment, costs to rectify, and place them into non-compliance with regulations.

 The fight against data breaches and other IT security issues must be performed on both fronts to mitigate insider and external threats.
 In 2022, make sure your organisation builds a culture where employees understand how security events happen and how to prevent them from harming your company.
-Build a human firewall based on well-educated employees and your staff will be less likely to pull the security trigger.
+Build a human firewall based on well-educated employees and your staff will be less likely to pull the security trigger and become your best defence.

 3. Automate Your Security Awareness Training